-Creamy chimichurri aioli comes together in 10 minutes using simple ingredients!
-While classic chimichurri is loaded with bold, fresh flavor, blending it into a creamy aioli makes it extra versatile—perfect as a dip, sauce, or spread.
+Chimichurri aioli comes together in just 10 minutes using simple, everyday ingredients!
+Classic chimichurri has a fresh-tasting flavor, and blending it into a creamy aioli makes the sauce extra versatile, perfect as a dip, sauce, or creamy spread.

 What is Chimichurri?